MiguelAmaro/physics-sim/src/README.md

 It should be basic without the use of a cache.
 The goals is to output basic things like time, delta time, and later for introspection.
 I'm reusing code from drone controller project.
 Also i should be more attentive when swaping parameters of critical and Heavily used funcitons like MemCopy so that prams in calls are all updated it could be a huge time sink.
+Fixed the problem where entities jump over walls when doing a drag and hold window resize for to long.
+Dont keep functions that hand os events like window resize in timed sections of code.